-- a) The performance of the Municipality and of each external service provided during that financial year; - b) A comparison of the performances referred to in the above paragraph with targets set for andperformances in the previous financial year; and - c) Measures to be taken to improve on the performance
+- a) The performance of the Municipality and of each external service provided during that financialyear; - b) A comparison of the performances referred to in the above paragraph with targets set for andperformances in the previous financial year; and - c) Measures to be taken to improve on the performance

 At least annually, the Executive Mayor will be required to report to the full council on the overall Municipal Performance.
-It is proposed that this reporting take place using the municipal scorecard in an annual performance report format as per the Municipal Systems Act.
+It is proposed that this reporting take place using the municipal scorecardin an annual performance report format as per the Municipal Systems Act.
 The said annual performance report will form part of the Municipality's Annual Report as per section 121 of the Municipal Finance Management Act.

-The 2021/2022 Annual Performance Report was timeously concluded for submission to the Auditor General on 31 August 2022.
+The 2022/2023 Annual Performance Report was timeously concluded for submission to the Auditor General on 31 August 2022 but submitted only on 6 October 2023 due to the fact that the 2022/23 AFS was late.